 The vast majority of Lean transformation efforts that I see progress at a pace that I find tremendously disappointing.
 Improvement is slow and plodding, and with little enthusiasm.
 It is somnolent Lean; Lean with no drama.
 Yet, the condition that I find most businesses in tells me that it is in a state of emergency.
-Their dire condition suggests there should be a lot of drama!
+Their dire work (struggle to get anything done) and social (dysfunctional culture) conditions suggests there should be a lot of drama!
 The andon light for the company should be shining bright red, with everyone immediately coming to its aid.

-Reflecting back on my initial experiences in the early 1990s, I can say that did not learn Lean.
-Instead, I learned kaizen and elements of Toyota management’s thinking from Shingijutsu consultants.
+Reflecting back on my initial experiences in the early 1990s, I can say that I did not learn Lean.
+Instead, I learned kaizen, TPS, and elements of Toyota management’s thinking from Shingijutsu consultants.
 They taught me things about time and about taking action that Lean does not teach or does not teach well.
 Here are some things I learned that can help Lean practitioners:

 - Mr. Nakao’s “Nos” – When facilitating kaizen, Mr. Nakao constrains people by invoking 10, 20, or 30 “Nos.”
 He restricts available resources so that kaizen teams cannot invoke their usual countermeasures to abnormal conditions: more people, more money, more space, more equipment, and so on.
 This forces people to think creatively, and Mr. Nakao gives team members a few hours to devise several countermeasures.
 Invariably, they succeed under such conditions and devise simple, low-cost countermeasures to abnormal conditions that have existed for 5, 10, 20, or more years.